Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - In three games versus the Texans Hilliard has not rushed for a touchdown.

-- Conceding 143.4 rushing yards per game, the Texans have the worst run defense in the NFL.
+- Conceding 143.4 rushing yards per game, the Texans have the worst run defense in the league.

-- The Titans are up against the NFL's 31st-ranked defense when it comes to rushing TDs allowed (25 this season).
+- This season the Texans are ranked 31st in the NFL in rushing touchdowns conceded (25).

 Recent Performances

-- Last week against the Dolphins, Hilliard racked up 45 yards on eight carries (averaging 5.6 yards per attempt) while scoring one touchdown.
+- In last week's matchup with the Dolphins, Hilliard picked up 45 yards on eight carries (averaging 5.6 yards per carry) while scoring one touchdown on the ground.

 Hilliard's Tennessee Teammates